Bentheminernz/AnimalZooDigitalTechProject/README.md

 # AnimalZooDigitalTechProject
-This is a project I made for my digital technology class
+This is a project I made for my year 10 digital technology class